History of media studies: Frankfurt School Critical Theory

 Typified by the philosophical and theoretical orientations of Max Horkheimer, Theodor Adorno, Walter Benjamin, Leo Lowenthal, and Herbert Marcuse, the Frankfurt school contributed greatly to the development and application of critical theory in media studies.
 Their Marxist critique of market-driven media was critical of its atomizing and leveling effects.

 The Frankfurt school also lamented the effects of the "culture industry" on the production and appreciation of art.
-For example, in A Social Critique of Radio Music, Adorno asserts: ...music has ceased to be a human force and is consumed like other consumers’ goods.
-This produces ‘commodity listening’…The listener suspends all intellectual activity.
+For example, in A Social Critique of Radio Music, Adorno asserts: ...music has ceased to be a human force and is consumed like other consumers' goods.
+This produces 'commodity listening'…The listener suspends all intellectual activity.

 As the Frankfurt school lamented on the effects of the "culture industry" they also began to identify mass culture and high culture as two distinct entities.
 Scholars like Benjamin (1936) and Adorno (1945) can be credited with what would eventually become known as popular culture and high culture.
 Their finite distinction of equating original production with ritualistic behavior as compared with mass culture that finds its identifying symbols in reproductions.
 These reproductions are souless and lacking in definition and originality.

 Media effects

 The less paradigm in media studies since the Second World War has been associated with the ideas, methods and findings of Paul F. Lazarsfeld and his school: media effect studies.
-Their studies focused on measurable, short-term behavioral ‘effects’ of media and concluded that the media played a limited role in influencing public opinion.
+Their studies focused on measurable, short-term behavioral 'effects' of media and concluded that the media played a limited role in influencing public opinion.
 The "Limited-Effects" Model developed by Lazarsfeld and his colleagues from Columbia was highly influential in the development of media studies.
-The model claims the mass media has "limited-effects" on voting patterns.
-Voters are influenced, rather, through the ‘two-step flow’ model, the idea that media messages are disseminated through personal interaction with ‘opinion leaders’.
+The model claims that mass media has "limited-effects" on voting patterns.
+Voters are influenced, rather, through the 'two-step flow' model, the idea that media messages are disseminated through personal interaction with 'opinion leaders'.

 The model of limited- effects was so influential that the question of media "effects" on politics was left largely unaddressed until the late 1960s.
 Eventually Mass Communication scholars began to study political behavior again and the limited-effects model was called into question.